Parliamentary.ai

 Groups Affected

-• Members of the UK Armed Forces: Will experience a potentially quicker and more effective complaints process with expanded access to the Service Complaints Ombudsman.
+• Members of the UK Armed Forces: They will have access to a potentially more effective complaints process, with a wider range of issues subject to investigation by the Ombudsman.

 Full Text